6. ON MARVIN HARRIS

 The polemical research strategy of Marvin Harris is sometimes described as a form of neo-materialism.
 He was careful to repudiate new wave Marxists.
 Cultural materialism claimed both David Hume and Karl Marx as predecessors.
 However, Harris pruned Marxist tenets to a more empirical context.
 He insisted upon an “operationalised” vocabulary that pursued accuracy in definition.
 He attacked Freudian psychodynamics, the sociobiology of Edward O. Wilson, dialectical materialism, structural Marxism, “cognitive idealism,” and structuralism.
 Harris was very notably in opposition to the French structural anthropologist Claude Levi-Strauss (1908-2009), whom he tended to deride.
 Harris also stressed a behaviorist approach in contrast to “phenomenology," which he identified with Carlos Castaneda (1925-1998).

-I found Harris more compelling in his mode of argument than Levi-Strauss, but rather crude in his dismissal of the latter (I was not a convert to either of the ideologies involved).
+I found Harris more compelling in his mode of argument than Levi-Strauss, though crude in his dismissal of the latter (I was not a convert to either of the ideologies involved).
 Like Harris, I was very averse to Castaneda, who was by then notorious amongst anthropologists for a resort to fiction, a factor overlooked by the enormous popular demand for his distracting books.
 Castaneda has been called a literary trickster whose books sold in vast quantities, facilitated by 1970s psychedelic gullibility.
 Castaneda was endorsed by Esalen new age alternativism.
 Pseudo-shamanism was a guide only to the ability of readerships to be deceived.
 Despite the dubious career of Castaneda, his commercial publisher was still opportunistically describing him as an anthropologist in 2007.
 See Dark Legacy of Castaneda.

 Yet overall, I was in strong disagreement with the cultural materialist version of empiricism.
 This became evident in my rival “research strategy” composed in 1984 and published several years later under the title Meaning in Anthropos (1991).
 That effort opted for an interdisciplinary approach in which the anthropological argument became the springboard for other analyses, critiques, and reflections.